 This post is a compilation of my favorite go-to resources for finding things to do in nature, places to go in nature, or both.
 These are sites (and occasional suggested search terms) that can help you find a last minute hike on a sunny Saturday, or give you tools and ideas for developing your own list of resources.

 It’s dedicated (with affection) to everyone — family and friends (and friends of friends of friends) — who have called and emailed over the years asking how to find ways to connect with nature near them.
-Special shout out to those who thanked me for sending them helpful links and search terms instead of Let Me Google that for You, which I admit, was kind of tempting.
+And who have kindly answered my own calls and emails asking for recommendations of what to do in the places they know best.
+Maybe that should be the first recommendation on this list: it never hurts to ask your neighbors and friends.

 I’m always looking for tips and ideas so please share your recommendations in the comments.